rantahar/introduction-to-mpi/_episodes/01-introduction.md

 {: .callout .show-fortran}

-If you try to compile these examples with your usual C or Fortran compiler, then you will receive an error, since these do not link to the MPI libraries that provide the new functions that we have introduced.
-Since the set of compiler flags that would be necessary for this tends to be quite long, MPI libraries such as OpenMPI provide compiler wrappers, which set up the correct environment before invoking your compiler of choice.
-The wrapper for C compilers is usually called `mpicc`, while the wrapper for Fortran is usually called `mpifort`.
-These can be called in exactly the same way as your usual C compiler, e.g. `gcc` and `gfortran`, respectively.
-Any options not recognised by the MPI wrapper are passed through to the non-MPI compiler.
+If you try to compile these examples with your usual C or Fortran compiler, you will receive an error.
+- Serial compilers do not link to the MPI libraries that provide the new functions that we have introduced.
+- Specifying a set of compiler flags to link with necessary MPI libraries is possible but complicated.
+- MPI libraries such as OpenMPI provide *compiler wrappers*, which set up the correct environment before invoking your compiler of choice.
+- The wrapper for C compilers is usually called `mpicc`, while the wrapper for Fortran is usually called `mpifort`.
+- `mpicc`/`mpifort` can be called in exactly the same way as your usual C compiler (e.g. `gcc` and `gfortran`).
+- Any options not recognised by the MPI wrapper are passed through to the non-MPI compiler.

 > ## Compile and Run
 >